How to use OpenSSH

 If you are connecting to multiple remote systems over SSH on a daily basis, you’ll find that remembering all of the remote IP addresses, different usernames, non-standard ports, and various command-line options is difficult, if not impossible.

 The OpenSSH client reads the options set in the per-user configuration file (~/.ssh/config).
-In this file, you can store different SSH options for each remote machine you connect to.
+In this file, you can store different options for each remote machine you connect to.

-A sample SSH config is shown below:
+A sample config is shown below:

 Host dev